nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 ## 4 Billion Years of Biology in 8 Minutes

 The basic unit of life is the cell.

 Primitive organisms like bacteria are *unicellular*, each organism is one cell and each cell is one organism, and they reproduce by copying their innards and splitting in two.

 A cell is a little bit like a computer.

 There's an outer cell membrane which keeps the insides in and the outsides out.
 Inside there's a bunch of programs called *genes* which tell the cell how to make *proteins*, which are the working machinery of the cell.
 Proteins can stay within the cell or they can make little *channels* through the cell membrane, kind of like ports which selectively let specific molecules in and out of the cell.
-Unicellular organisms reproduce by making copies of their innards, then splitting in two so that each cell now is a full copy of the original.

 **Picture of DNA**

 Genes, the programs of the cell, are encoded as *chromosomes*, very long *DNA* molecules not unlike a tape.
 DNA is built up out of four "bases", Adenine, Cytosine, Guanine and Thymine, generally just abbreviated as A C G and T.
 They zip together in pairs, A complements T and C complements G, so we generally refer to this smallest piece of genetic information as a "base pair".
-This is the unit we'll use to compare genome sizes, because there's four possible pairs each "base pair" is equivalent to 2 binary bits of information.
+This is the unit we'll use to compare genome sizes.
+Because there's four possible pairs each "base pair" is equivalent to 2 binary bits of information.

 **Cells picture**

-Bacteria have relatively small genomes, typically a single circular chromosome of hundreds of thousands through to a million base pairs.
+Bacteria have relatively small genomes, typically a single circular chromosome of hundreds of thousands through to a million or so base pairs.
 The human genome by constrast has about 3 billion base pairs, and we have two copies spread over multiple chromosomes.
 We're a lot more complicated than a bacteria, but there's a species of lungfish with 130 billion base pairs and an amoeba with 670 billion base pairs[^lsgitw].